heyharmon/undo-seo/implementation/Milestone-3-Topical-Map-Generation.md

 - Each child shows: keyword, search volume, difficulty badge
 - Sorting by volume or difficulty (client-side)
 - Filtering by difficulty level

+### Suggestions Feedback

+When fetching suggestions (top-level or cluster-level):
+- Show loading state on the button
+- After completion, show success message with count of keywords added
+- Refresh the relevant cluster(s) to show new keywords

 ### Difficulty Badges